Not all Halloween crafts need to take a long time to do, especially if you’re doing crafts with the kids.

 Next, I swiped on a layer of glitter paint over each matching color.
 If you don’t hoard have multiple colors of glitter paint like I do, you can simply use a clear glitter paint.

-The glitter paint will also dry quickly, aided by your hair dryer.
+The glitter paint also dries quickly when aided by your hair dryer.

 Now dot some eyes onto each bug using a different color of paint, and dry with hair dryer.